mrts/ask-jira/README.md

 ## Export/import

-The `export_import_issues_for_jql` task exports issues from one JIRA instance to another with comments and attachments.
+The `export_import_issues_for_jql` task exports issues from one JIRA instance to another with comments, attachments, epics and sub-tasks.

 It needs special configuration in `exportimportconfig.py` (see sample in `exportimportconfig-sample.py`):